M.I.B (band): 2011–17: Most Incredible Busters, dorm accident, Illusion, and The Maginot Line and disbandment

 On October 26, 2011, the group made their debut on M!
 Countdown with the song "G.D.M."
 (Girls, Dreams, Money) from their self-titled album Most Incredible Busters.

 In January 2012, M.I.B. performed as the opening act for the Highlight Festival 2012, in which artists such as Jay Park and Far East Movement performed.
 M.I.B. also opened for will.i.am at will.i.am's special club performance in Seoul the following month.
 The group also stated that they were working on an album to be released in March.

 On April 5, 2012, a fire broke out in the band's dorm.
-During the fire, three stylists were killed; two were killed immediately while the other died in the hospital in critical condition after regaining consciousness.
+Three stylists were killed; two were killed immediately while the other died in the hospital in critical condition after regaining consciousness.
 As such, their comeback activities were postponed for nearly two months until the release of their EP, Illusion on May 30.

 In 2013, M.I.B. embarked on their first tour in Japan, selling out concerts in Osaka, Nagoya, and Tokyo.
 The group also announced that they are working on their debut Japanese album.

 On March 31, 2014, M.I.B. released their second studio album, The Maginot Line.
 The music video for the title track, "Chisa Bounce", was released on the same day.

 On January 4, 2017, Signal Entertainment announced the disbandment of the group.